-Alongside the SAT®, the ACT® is a major factor colleges use to determine whether or not you should be admitted.
+Alongside the SAT®, the ACT® is a significant factor college use to determine whether or not you should be admitted.
 For colleges, these test scores are a way to compare you to all students who apply.
-While the scores aren’t everything, they are definitely important and it’s crucial that you do your best.
+While the scores aren’t everything, they are important, and it’s crucial that you do your best.

 If you’ve never taken the ACT before, chances are you’re a bit nervous.
 You’ve probably heard of kids taking it on a Saturday morning.
-If this is your first time taking any standardized test needed for college, you’re probably even more nervous and unsure of what you’re in for.
+If this is your first time taking any standardized test needed for college, you’re probably even more nervous.

 But don’t worry, this post will give you the rundown on what to expect when you first take the ACT.
 While the test might be a bit intimidating, if you take it seriously, you can come out of it with flying colors.